trackuino/shield/README.md

 # Building the firmware #

-The recommended version of the firmware is [TrackuinoFirmware15](TrackuinoFirmware15.md).
+The recommended version of the firmware is [Trackuino 1.51](https://github.com/trackuino/trackuino/tree/1.51).
 Check that page for downloading and building directions.

 # Testing #